Quiet Life No More? Corporate Bankruptcy and Bank Competition

 Pursuing delinquent borrowers requires considerable effort, and creditors may lack the incentive to exert this costly effort in uncompetitive banking sectors.
-To examine this, we use a uniquely large dataset of public and private corporate bankruptcy filings in India and exploiting district-level variation in bank entry following deregulation, we find that increased banking competition is associated with an increase in filings by firms seeking a stay on assets, a decline in the duration of bankruptcy proceedings, and a shift towards workouts rather than liquidations.
+To examine this, we use a uniquely large dataset of public and private corporate bankruptcy filings spanning a banking-sector reform that deregulated bank entry across different regions of India.
+We find that increased banking competition is associated with more firms seeking a stay on assets, a decline in bankruptcy duration, and a shift towards workouts rather than liquidations.
 The results are consistent with creditors exerting greater effort to pursue delinquent firms and resolve bankruptcies more quickly when competition increases.

 Keywords: Bankruptcy, creditor rights, bank competition, managerial incentives